-SECTION 3.
-This act becomes effective January 1, 2012, and applies to motions for relief filed on or after that date.
-Notwithstanding the provision in Section 1 requiring motions to be filed within one year of discovery that the moving party is not the father, any person who would otherwise be eligible to file a motion may file a motion pursuant to this act prior to January 1, 2013.
+SECTION 4.
+This act becomes effective January 1, 2012, and applies to motions or claims for relief filed on or after that date.
+Notwithstanding the provision in Section 3 of this act requiring motions or claims to be filed within one year of discovery that the moving party is not the father, any person who would otherwise be eligible to file a motion or claim may file a motion or claim pursuant to this act prior to January 1, 2013.